| INFORMATION for the CSASongwriting Retreat(FAQ, REVIEWS, and Registration info below)

 we cannot guarantee that they can meet your needs.
 Please get any food

+restriction information to us as soon as possible.
+10. Can I bring food?
 The retreat house has a full kitchen.
 Our meals are provided at the Dining Hall for all

+of Saturday and for Sunday morning.
 You should bring something for a shared

 Friday evening pot-luck meal that we provide for ourselves.
 (It's quite a banquet each year !)